-The Charity is administered by twelve voluntary Trustees who manage the Charity and are appointed to a four year term of office that can be renewed once (some of the present Trustees were still appointed under the old Scheme with terms of five years).
-Eight of the Trustees are so-called ‘co-opted’ Trustees who are citizens of Cambridge or surrounding areas.
+The Charity is administered by voluntary Trustees (normally twelve) who manage the Charity and are appointed to a four year term of office that can be renewed (some of the present Trustees were still appointed under the old Scheme with terms of five years).
+Eight Trustees are so-called ‘co-opted’ Trustees who are citizens of Cambridge or surrounding areas.
 There are also four ‘nominated’ Trustees; two of whom are appointed by the Cambridge Central Aid Society (CCAS) and two by Cambridge University (CU).

 Prof.Monika Pruetzel-Thomas (Chair)